kratuspython/LaborTrackApp/README.md

 # LaborTrack

-LaborTrack is full stack web application.
-The purpose of this app is for local buisness in the community that has not access to an automatic or dynamic employee tracking.
-This web application will be beneficial because with access to a computer or smartphone, owner can easily access employee Personal information, contact Information, Job Details, Wage history, etc.Add commentMore actions
+LaborTrack is a full-stack web application designed for local businesses in the community that do not have access to automated or dynamic employee tracking tools.
+The app allows business owners to easily manage employee information from a computer or smartphone, including personal details, contact information, job assignments, wage history, and more.

+The main goal of building this application was not only to create something useful for small businesses but also to demonstrate my growth as a developer.
+Through this project, I challenged myself to learn and apply a new programming language (Java), work with both front-end and back-end development, explore frameworks, and integrate a database for real-world functionality.

 1. Login your company credentials.
 2. If you don't have a company account, create one (signup).